 We would like to thank our patients for their continued understanding during the COVID public health emergency.
 We have been very successful in our management of this situation due to the co-operation of our patients and staff and hope that this will continue.

-We are delighted to be starting the COVID vaccination rollout this coming week!
+We are continuing with our COVID vaccination rollout this week!

 We will be holding clinics for various age groups over the coming weeks and months.
 We understand that you are anxious to get the COVID 19 vaccination and we are doing as much as we can to help this process.
 We are fully committed to the delivery of this vaccine as soon as possible.